-- The answering jack area. - The trunk multiple, which would need to have many jacks because of the large number of central offices and the need for each position to have access to a substantial group of trunks to each. - The line multiple, which would need to have many jacks because of the large numbers of lines served by the office.
+- The answering jack area. - The trunk multiple, which would need to have many jacks because of the large number of other central offices and the need for each position to have access to a substantial group of trunks to each. - The line multiple, which would need to have many jacks because of the large number of lines served by the office.

-&lt;sup>32 This is actually called "order tone" or, colloquially, "zip tone".
+&lt;sup>33 This is actually called "order tone" or, colloquially, "zip tone", since we might describe its sound as "zip-zip".

-And even without the matter of competition for vertical space, the cost of the multiple in the "A" switchboard, with literally many hundreds of thousands of jacks and three times that many connections (typically hand soldered), is substantial.
+And even without the matter of competition for vertical space, the cost of the multiple in the "A" switchboard, with literally many hundreds of thousands of jacks and three times that many connections (typically hand soldered) , is substantial.